-When given by IV: Eicosapentaenoic acid is POSSIBLY SAFE for most people when given by IV with the approval of a healthcare provider.
+When given by IV: EPA is POSSIBLY SAFE for most people when given by IV under the supervision of a healthcare provider.
 It is usually well tolerated.

-Irregular heartbeat (arrhythmia): In people with a history of arrhythmias, eicosapentaenoic acid may further increase risk of irregular heartbeat.
-If you have had arrhythmias, talk with your healthcare provider before you start taking eicosapentaenoic acid.
+Irregular heartbeat (arrhythmia): In people with a history of arrhythmias, EPA may further increase risk of irregular heartbeat.
+If you have had arrhythmias, talk with your healthcare provider before you start taking EPA.

-Aspirin-sensitivity: If you are sensitive to aspirin, eicosapentaenoic acid might affect your breathing.
+Aspirin-sensitivity: If you are sensitive to aspirin, EPA might affect your breathing.

 Be cautious with this combination